 This is the content of the yaml file created automatically by Azure when we choose github as code source while creating the static web app.

-string is a placeholder below, which Azure is responsible for creating.
+CREATEDBYAZURESTATICWEBAPPAUTOMATICALLY string is a placeholder below, which Azure is responsible for creating.

-Azure automatically sends a commit to Github and creates a file .github\workflows\AUTOMATICNAME.yaml
+Azure automatically sends a commit to Github and creates a file .github\workflows\AUTOMATICNAME.yaml in your code repository with the following actions.

 name: Azure Static Web Apps CI/CD